Daniele Bonera

-Daniele Bonera (/it/; born 31 May 1981) is an Italian retired professional footballer who played as a centre back.
+Daniele Bonera (/it/; born 31 May 1981) is an Italian professional football coach and a former player who played as a centre back.
+He is the head coach of club Pro Vercelli.

 Prior to joining Spanish Villarreal in 2015, with whom he retired in 2019, he had previously played for Italian clubs Brescia, Parma, and in particular AC Milan, where he won several titles, including the 2010–11 Serie A and the 2006–07 UEFA Champions League.

 At international level, he represented the Italy national team on 16 occasions; he also won the 2004 UEFA European Under-21 Championship with the Italy national under-21 football team, as well as a bronze medal at the 2004 Summer Olympics.

 Club career

 Brescia

 Bonera signed for Brescia in 1995 and played at the youth teams of Brescia until the end of 1998–99 season, where he made his first team debut for Brescia in 1999–2000.
 He played a total of 72 games in his three seasons with Brescia.